 5. Work-Study Funds Are Not Applied Directly to Your Tuition

-6. Work-Study is not Guaranteed from Year to Year
+6. Work-Study Is Not Guaranteed from Year to Year

 Several factors can determine whether or not you receive work-study from year to year.
-These include your family income or financial need, whether you used the work-study funds offered to you in a prior year, or how much work-study funding your school receives that year.
+These include your family income or financial need, whether you used the work-study funds offered to you in a prior year, or how much work-study funding your school received that year.
 Typically, students who file the FAFSA early (in January/February before the academic year) and answer the FAFSA that they are interested in Federal Work-Study will have a higher chance of being awarded funds from the program.